-- 18. The following year, from May 10-12, 2007, Dr. Cordero attended the 1st Fraud and Forensic Accounting Education Conference.
+- 19. The following year, from May 10-12, 2007, Dr. Cordero attended the 1st Fraud and Forensic Accounting Education Conference.
 It was organized jointly by Georgia Southern University and West Virginia University, and was held in Savannah, Georgia.
 By previous arrangement between the conference director and Dr. Cordero, the former had his assistants and also allowed the latter to place a copy of his DeLano Case Follow the money! investigation business venture proposal on the desk of each of the 198 FFA professors and professionals in attendance.
 At breakfast and throughout the day during session breaks, Dr. Cordero approached individually as many attendees as he could to hand them another copy of his proposal and explain to them personally how he envisaged forming an FFA investigative team.
 After he returned to his office, he sent to each of the attendees a letter to cultivate interest in the Follow the money! business proposal.
 Moreover, he started to develop that proposal into a university course and then mailed a personalized letter and also emailed it to each of the attendees to offer the materials of the course and apply to teach it.
 He received no response.
-That was very odd. - 19.
-The next year, from May 13-15, 2008, Dr. Cordero attended the 2nd Annual Conference on Fraud and Forensic Accounting Education in Charleston, SC, presented by The Center for Fraud and Forensic Studies in Accounting and Business at Georgia Southern University School of Accountancy.
-On May 15, as scheduled in the Conference abstracts, he presented the
+That was very odd. - 20.
+The next year, from May 13-15, 2008, Dr. Cordero attended the 2nd Annual Conference on Fraud and Forensic Accounting Education in Charleston, SC, presented by The Center for Fraud and Forensic Studies in Accounting and Business at Georgia Southern University School of Accountancy.69 On May 15, as scheduled in the Conference abstracts,70 he presented the DeLano Case Course in a break-out session.71 It is worth noting that although the director of the